Services for students with disabilities

 - A meeting with the Assistant Director of Academic Success must be scheduled no later than 10 working days* after the denial, alleged discrimination within the academic environment based on a disability, or retaliation due to an academic accommodation.
 In this meeting, a discussion of individual needs will take place in an attempt to address the complaint and work toward an appropriate resolution.

-- If an academic accommodation and/or resolution of the complaint cannot be mutually agreed upon following the meeting with the Assistant Dean of Academic Success and Advising and Director of Records, the student must, within 10 working days* of this meeting submit in writing a petition to the Academic Standards Committee in care of the Provost/Dean of Students, Cullen Building, Southwestern University, PO Box 770 Georgetown, TX 78627.
+- If an academic accommodation and/or resolution of the complaint cannot be mutually agreed upon following the meeting with the Assistant Dean of Academic Success and Director of Records, the student must, within 10 working days* of this meeting submit in writing a petition to the Academic Standards Committee in care of the Dean of the Faculty, Cullen Building, Southwestern University, PO Box 770 Georgetown, TX 78627.
 In the petition, the student should set forth in writing the basis for the complaint, including, but not limited to, a description of any academic accommodations sought by the student.
 All documentation of the student’s disability will be made available to the Committee.
-The Committee will make a recommendation to the Provost.
-A written response by the Provost will be provided within 10 working days* from the day the student submits his or her petition to the Committee.
+The Committee will make a recommendation to the Dean.
+A written response by the Dean will be provided within 10 working days* from the day the student submits his or her petition to the Committee.

-*Note: Working days are considered Monday through Friday (8 a.m. to 5 p.m.) and time periods when an academic term is in session.
-It does not include Southwestern University holidays or breaks between and during semesters.
+*Note: Working days are considered Monday through Friday (8 a.m. to 5 p.m.) when an academic term is in session.
+It does not include Southwestern University holidays or breaks between semesters.

 Approved by the Faculty on April 24, 2012.